Pembrolizumab: Economics

-It was added to the Cancer Drugs Fund list of the English NHS in November 2022 after a "confidential" deal with manufacturer MSD.
+It was added to the Cancer Drugs Fund list of NHS England in November 2022, after a "confidential" deal with manufacturer Merck Sharp and Dohme.

+Keytruda was the world's top-selling drug in 2024, with $29.5 billion in sales.

 Research

-In 2015, Merck reported results in 13 cancer types; much attention was given to early results in head and neck cancer.
+In 2015, Merck reported results in thirteen cancer types; much attention was given to early results in head and neck cancer.

-As of May 2016, pembrolizumab was in Phase IB clinical trials for triple-negative breast cancer (TNBC), gastric cancer, urothelial cancer, and head and neck cancer (all under the "Keynote-012" trial) and in Phase II trial for TNBC (the "Keynote-086" trial).
+As of May 2016, pembrolizumab was in phase IB clinical trials for triple-negative breast cancer (TNBC), gastric cancer, urothelial cancer, and head and neck cancer (all under the "Keynote-012" trial) and in phase II trial for TNBC (the "Keynote-086" trial).
 At ASCO, in June 2016, Merck reported that the clinical development program was directed to around 30 cancers and that it was running over 270 clinical trials (around 100 in combination with other treatments) and had four registration-enabling studies in process.

-Results of a Phase III clinical trial in triple-negative breast cancer were reported in Annals of Oncology in October 2019.
+Results of a phase III clinical trial in triple-negative breast cancer were reported in October 2019.

-Results of a Phase II clinical trial in Merkel-cell carcinoma were reported in The New England Journal of Medicine in June 2016.
+Results of a phase II clinical trial in Merkel-cell carcinoma were reported in June 2016.

-Results of a clinical trial in people with untreatable metastases arising from various solid tumors were published in Science in 2017.
+Results of a clinical trial in people with untreatable metastases arising from various solid tumors were reported in 2017.

-A clinical Phase III trial in combination with epacadostat, an Indoleamine 2,3-dioxygenase (IDO1) inhibitor to treat melanoma was completed in 2019.
+A clinical phase III trial in combination with epacadostat, an Indoleamine 2,3-dioxygenase (IDO1) inhibitor to treat melanoma was completed in 2019.

 In 2021, researchers reported the results of a five-year follow-up study.

-In January 2022, Neoleukin Therapeutics announced a collaboration with Merck for a combination clinical trial of Merck's Pembrolizumab and Neoleukin's NL-201, a de novo protein undergoing a Phase I clinical trial in patients with advanced, relapsed or refractory solid tumors.
+In January 2022, a combination clinical trial of pembrolizumab and NL-201, a de novo protein undergoing a phase I clinical trial in people with advanced, relapsed or refractory solid tumors.

+In March 2023, Merck reported the results of NRG-GY018, a phase III clinical trial in people with stage three to four or recurrent endometrial carcinoma.

+In 2022, mRNA-4157/V940 drug candidate, a cancer vaccine, was studied alongside pembrolizumab for treatment of skin and pancreatic cancers. mRNA-4157/V940 went on to be granted breakthrough therapy designation by the FDA.